zeke/devcenter-scraper/content/md/dataclips.md

 * CSV
 * XLS

 You may access each format by selecting the format from the dataclips menu, or by appending the file format to the URL of the dataclip.

 The JSON endpoint is handy for prototyping APIs but should not be used as a replacement for a production API.
+The JSON endpoint also supports [Cross-Origin Resource Sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) on GET requests to a clip's JSON URL.

 ## Interacting with dataclips